 Recruitment and hiring of professional personnel will transpire based on qualifications and merit.
 The Board will establish an effective recruitment program designed to attract, secure, and maintain the highest qualified persons for all positions.
 BMA will be an equal opportunity employer.
-The Board will have the ultimate responsibility for assuring that all recruiting, selection, training, and other employment decisions will occur based on individual merit and without discrimination because of race, religion, color, creed, disability, sex, age, or national origin in accordance with applicable state and federal laws.
-All job announcements and advertisements may also include where applicable such information as job title, major job responsibilities, location of the school, how to apply for qualifications, and the position, minimum deadline for receiving applications.
+The have the ultimate responsibility for Board will assuring recruiting, selection, training, and other employment decisions will occur based on individual merit and without discrimination because of race, religion, color, creed, disability, sex, age, or national origin accordance with applicable state and federal laws.
+All job announcements and advertisements may also include where applicable such information as job title, major job responsibilities, location of the school, how to apply for position, minimum qualifications, and deadline for applications.
 Each job applicant will provide an application form, North Carolina teaching credentials, and three professional references.
 The Board will ensure that background checks and other investigations required by law are conducted prior to any hiring decision.
 The Board will also conduct background checks on all employees or any individuals that have any contact with students.
 BMA will be a drug free workplace.
 Applications of candidates meeting all local, state, and federal guidelines for public school employment will be given to the lead Administrator.
 A personnel committee will be formed to interview and screen potential employees.
 The committee may consist of Board Members, administrative team members, and teachers (in the future).